juniorthx3/visualize-Data-with-a-Heat-Map/README.md

-# Visualize-Data-with-a-Scatterplot-Graph
+# Visualize-Data-with-a-Heat-Map

 ## FreeCodeCamp D3 Project

 This has been developed using HTML, CSS & D3

-Click here to check: https://juniorthx3.github.io/Visualize-Data-with-a-Scatterplot-Graph/.
+Click here to check:.

 ![Project pic](project.PNG)